 Directors.

 Board of Directors.
-Subject to the powers retained by the Member, the STIE Board shall have charge, control and management of the business, property, affairs, and funds of the Corporation and shall have the power and authority to do and perform all acts and functions permitted for an organization described in Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (or comparable provisions of subsequent legislation) which are not inconsistent with the Code of Regulations, the Articles of Incorporation, or the laws of the State of Ohio.
-In addition to, and not in limitation of, all powers, express or implied, now or hereafter conferred upon boards of directors of nonprofit corporations, and in addition to the powers mentioned in and implied from the Code of Regulations, the STIE Board shall have the power to borrow or raise money for corporate purposes, to issue bonds, notes, or debentures, to secure such obligations by mortgage or other lien upon any and all of the property of the Corporation, whether at the time owned or thereafter acquired, and to guarantee the debt of any affiliated or subsidiary corporation or other entity whenever the same shall be in the best interest of the Corporation and in furtherance of its purposes.
+Subject to the powers retained by the Member, the UTRI Board shall have charge, control and management of the business, property, affairs, and funds of the Corporation and shall have the power and authority to do and perform all acts and functions permitted for an organization described in Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (or comparable provisions of subsequent legislation) which are not inconsistent with the Code of Regulations, the Articles of Incorporation, or the laws of the State of Ohio.
+In addition to, and not in limitation of, all powers, express or implied, now or hereafter conferred upon boards of directors of nonprofit corporations, and in addition to the powers mentioned in and implied from the Code of Regulations, the UTRI Board shall have the power to borrow or raise money for corporate purposes, to issue bonds, notes, or debentures, to secure such obligations by mortgage or other lien upon any and all of the property of the Corporation, whether at the time owned or thereafter acquired, and to guarantee the debt of any affiliated or subsidiary corporation or other entity whenever the same shall be in the best interest of the Corporation and in furtherance of its purposes.

 Number.
-The STIE Board shall consist of not less than seven or more than twenty-one Directors.
+The UTRI Board shall consist of not less than seven or more than twenty-one Directors.
 The incumbents in the following positions shall be ex-officio voting Directors, and shall remain Directors so long as they occupy such offices:

 President of The University of Toledo